 The BMC Helix Innovation Suite and application container images are hosted on BMC Docker Trusted Registry (DTR).
 BMC Docker Trusted Repository is available at https://containers.bmc.com

-To deploy BMC Helix IT Service Management, you can configure the deployment pipeline to access the container images directly from BMC DTR by using the image access key.
+To deploy BMC Helix Service Management, you can configure the deployment pipeline to access the container images directly from BMC DTR by using the image access key.
 This method requires a direct connection to the internet.
 Alternatively, you can synchronize the container images to a local container repository and configure the deployment pipeline to use the container images from the local repository.
 This method allows you to perform a secure or air-gapped deployment that does not require a direct connection to the internet.

 Important